Canada tax filing help

 How do I get my T4 if my employer doesn't want to provide them?

-Employers are required by law to issue a T4 by the deadline of “last day of February”.
-If you haven’t received a T4 by mid-March, contact the employers to provide you with a copy.
-Let them know there is a late filing penalty for employers, starting at $10 per day late. > Here is the link you can send them for more pressure. <
+Employers are required by law to issue a T4 slip by the last day of February.
+If you haven’t received yours by mid-March, contact your employer and ask for a copy.
+You can politely remind them that there is a late-filing penalty, starting at $10 per day. > Here is the link you can send them for more pressure. <

 If you don’t get an answer, you have 2 more options that > are shown here. <

-If I had a low interest income in my savings account and therefore never received a T5; should I still include it in my tax return?
+I had interest income in my savings account and did not receive a T5; should I include it in my tax return?

-T5 are only issued by the bank, if the amount is over $50 for the tax year.
-Nevertheless, you have to report all income sources in the tax return, including the interest.
+T5 slips are only issued by the bank, if the amount is over $50 for the tax year.
+Even if you don’t receive a T5, you still must report all income sources, including interest, on your tax return.

 How can I file my Canada taxes if I left Canada?